Epistle of Jude: Style and audience

 Consisting of just one chapter with 25 verses, the Epistle of Jude is among the shortest books of the Bible.
 (Note: Some versions of the New Testament refer to this chapter as "Jude 1".)
-The Epistle to Philemon also contains 25 verses, while the 21-verse Book of Obadiah, the 14-verse 3 John, and the 13-verse 2 John are shorter.
+The Epistle to Philemon also contains 25 verses, while the 21-verse Book of Obadiah (in the Old Testament), the 14-verse 3 John, and the 13-verse 2 John are shorter.

 The wording and syntax of this epistle in its original Greek demonstrates that the author was capable and fluent.
 The epistle's style is combative, impassioned, and rushed.
 Many examples of evildoers and warnings about their fates are given in rapid succession.

 The epistle concludes with a doxology, which is considered by Peter H. Davids to be one of the highest in quality contained in the Bible.
 Reicke describes it as "grand and soul-stirring".

 It may have been composed as an encyclical letter—that is, one not directed to the members of one church in particular, but intended rather to be circulated and read in all churches.
 While addressed to the Christian Church as a whole, the references to Old Testament figures such as Michael, Cain, and Korah's sons, the Book of Enoch, and the invocation of James as head of the church of Jerusalem suggest a Jewish Christian main audience who would be familiar with Enochian literature and revere James.